 This “warrior artist” photo is my current profile picture on Facebook.
 It seems fitting for entering this new year.
-My caption reads…Entering 2019 with fierce determination to succeed in my business, finally climb out from this 7 year hole that continues to try and swallow us, reclaim joy in my personal life, embark on serendipitous adventures, and bask in the here and now.
+My caption reads…Entering 2019 with fierce determination to succeed in my business, finally climb out from this seven year hole that continues to try and swallow us, reclaim joy in my personal life, embark on serendipitous adventures, and bask in the here and now.
 My word is…steps.
-Onward.

 With all the necessary elements in place, it is this year we finally can take the steps forward.
 Hence, my word for the year… steps.